awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 + **Protocols**: HTTP, HTTPS
 + **Ports**: 1\-65535

 You can use an HTTPS listener to offload the work of encryption and decryption to your load balancer so that your applications can focus on their business logic\.
 If the listener protocol is HTTPS, you must deploy at least one SSL server certificate on the listener\.
-For more information, see [HTTPS Listeners for Your Application Load Balancer](create-https-listener.md)\.
+For more information, see [Create an HTTPS Listener for Your Application Load Balancer](create-https-listener.md)\.

 Application Load Balancers provide native support for WebSockets\.
 You can use WebSockets with both HTTP and HTTPS listeners\.